RSE-Sheffield/rsecon22-licensing/presentation.md

 # Thanks!

-Thanks for coming, thanks to the conference organisers, thanks to ...
+Thanks for coming, thanks to the conference organisers, thanks to those who have advised me and, in advance, to the panel!

-# Introductions
+# Panel Introductions

-- Bob Turner (chair / host)
 - ...

 # Copyright